FrezsSec/SOC-Automation-Environment-Setup-with-Wazuh-TheHive-and-Shuffle/README.md

 # Setting Up SOC Automation with Wazuh, TheHive, and Shuffle

 I successfully set up and configured a Security Operations Center (SOC) automation project, integrating Wazuh as the security monitoring tool, TheHive for case management, and Shuffle for orchestration and automation.
-This lab project involved creating a logical diagram of the SOC setup, implementing SOAR integration, and configuring automated response actions.
+This lab project involved creating a logical diagram of the SOC setup, implementing automation integration, and configuring automated response actions.
 The setup included a network environment comprising a Windows 10 client, Wazuh server, and TheHive server.
 The project aimed to demonstrate the automation of incident detection, enrichment, and response in a SOC environment.

 ## Tools